Paris Charles de Gaulle Airport: Terminal 1

-The first terminal, designed by Paul Andreu, was built in the image of an octopus.
-It consists of a circular terminal building which houses key functions such as check-in counters and baggage claim conveyors.
-Seven satellites with boarding gates are connected to the central building by underground walkways.

-The central building, with a large skylight in its centre, dedicates each floor to a single function.
-The first floor is reserved for technical operations and not accessible to the public.
-The second floor contains shops and restaurants, the CDGVAL inter-terminal shuttle train platforms (for Terminal 2 and trains to central Paris) and check-in counters from a recent renovation.
-The majority of check-in counters, however, are located on the third floor, which also has access to taxi stands, bus stops and special pick-up vehicles.
-Departing passengers with valid boarding passes can reach the fourth floor, which houses duty-free stores and border control posts, for the boarding gates.
-The fifth floor contains baggage claim conveyors for arriving passengers.
-All four upper floors have assigned areas for parking and airline offices.

-Passages between the third, fourth and fifth floors are provided by a tangle of escalators arranged through the centre of the building.
-These escalators are suspended over the central court.
-Each escalator is covered with a transparent tube to shelter from all weather conditions.
-These escalators were often used in film shootings (e.g., The Last Gang of Ariel Zeitoun).
-The Alan Parsons Project album I Robot features these escalators on its cover.

 Terminal 1 closed in March 2020 in response to the drop in traffic during the COVID-19 pandemic.
 ADP used this time for a €250 million refurbishment.
 Completed in 2023, the refurbishment included the creation of a new junction building linking satellites 1, 2 and 3, and modernisation of the central body of the terminal.
 Various design details in the refurbished terminal pay homage to the circular shape of the original Andreu design.
-The upgraded Terminal 2 also features a new departure lounge designed by French designers Maxime Liautard and Hugo Toro, which reflects the ambiance of a Parisian bistro.
+The upgraded Terminal 1 also features a new departure lounge designed by French designers Maxime Liautard and Hugo Toro, which reflects the ambiance of a Parisian bistro.

 The terminal is primarily used by Star Alliance airlines with a few exceptions.
-Other carriers include Oneworld carriers Cathay Pacific, Oman Air, Qatar Airways and SriLankan Airlines, SkyTeam carrier Saudia and non-aligned carriers including Aer Lingus, Eurowings, Icelandair, and Kuwait Airways.
+Other carriers include Oneworld carriers Qatar Airways and SriLankan Airlines; SkyTeam carrier Saudia; and non-alliance carriers including Aer Lingus, Etihad Airways, Eurowings, Icelandair, and Kuwait Airways.